Comment: Southampton was the moment that Rotherham United and Taylor deserved - sticking together is their best chance

-Comment: Southampton was the moment that Rotherham United and Matt Taylor deserved - sticking together is their best Championship chance
+Southampton was the moment that Rotherham United and Matt Taylor deserved - sticking together is their best Championship chance: Leon Wobschall comment

 A small gathering of journalists present on the Zoom call did the same.
 All bar one anyway.